kxdkxd/laryngocarcinoma_segmentation/README.md

 ``cd dataset/ && unzip TrainSet.zip && unzip TrainLabel.zip``

 *Note: The dataset-08 is mal-formed.
-The label should be {0, 1} while {2} occured, and the volume of labeled data is abnomarlly laege.
+The label should be {0, 1} while {2} occured, and the volume of labeled data is abnomarlly large.
 Pay attention to this one.*

 The given best model can achieve mIoU: 0.8355 Acc: 0.9991 Kappa: 0.8040 ,Class IoU: [0.9991 0.6719], Class Acc: [0.9996 0.7973] on given dataset.